DanielCoffey1/Shatter/README.md

   - Default Hotkey: `Ctrl+Alt+F4`
 - **Click-to-Kill Mode**: Activate a special mode to select and terminate any window with a mouse click.
   - Default Hotkey: `Ctrl+Alt+X`
-  - A red overlay appears to clearly indicate that the mode is active.
-- **Customizable Hotkeys**: Easily change the default keybinds by editing the `Shatter.ini` file.
-Supports a wide range of keys and modifiers.
+- **Customizable Hotkeys**: Change your hotkeys using a built-in configuration window or manually edit the INI file.
 - **Process Protection**: Prevents you from accidentally killing critical system processes like `explorer.exe`.
 - **Tray Integration**: Runs quietly in the system tray.
 Right-click the icon to enable/disable features or exit the application.
 - **Autostart with Windows**: Conveniently set Shatter to start automatically when you log in.

 ## 📦 Installation

-1. Download the latest `Shatter.exe` from the [Releases](https://github.com/dcoffey1/Shatter/releases) page.
+1. Download the latest **ShatterInstaller.exe** from the [Releases](https://github.com/dcoffey1/Shatter/releases) page.
-2. Place `Shatter.exe` and `Shatter.ini` in the same folder.
+2. Run the installer and follow the prompts.
-3. Run `Shatter.exe`.
+3. Once installed, Shatter will start in your system tray.
 4. (Optional) Right-click the tray icon and select "Start with Windows" to enable autostart.

+> **Note**: If Windows SmartScreen blocks the installer, click **More Info → Run Anyway**.
+This is expected for unsigned apps.

 ## 🔧 Configuration & Hotkeys